Older Persons Mental Health

-The team is led by an old age psychiatrist and geriatrician and they utilise a combination of medication, individual and group therapy.
+The team is led by an old age psychiatrist and geriatrician and they utilise a combination of medication along with individual and group therapy.

 The group therapy program focuses on good physical and mental health, managing stress and improving self-esteem.
 Art therapy, exercise classes and relaxation sessions are available.

-Post hospital care provides support and reduces social isolation.
-Group therapy programs are conducted at The Hobart Clinic and at Murray Street Clinic and delivered by one of our clinicians.
+Post clinic care provides support and reduces social isolation.
+Mind Hub Courses & Programs are conducted at both the eastern shore and city centre clinics.
 They focus on understanding depression and anxiety and developing new ways of coping.